Unilever has a simple but clear purpose – to make sustainable living commonplace. We believe this is the best long-term way for our business to grow.

-Our distinct Purpose and our operational expertise across our business model will help realise our vision of accelerating growth in the business, while reducing our environmental footprint and increasing our positive social impact.
+Our distinct Purpose and our operational expertise across our business model will help realise our vision to grow our business, whilst decoupling our environmental footprint from our growth and increasing our positive social impact.
 This is captured in the Unilever Sustainable Living Plan.

 By combining our multinational expertise with our deep roots in diverse local cultures, we’re continuing to provide a range of products to suit a wealth of consumers.
 We’re also strengthening our strong relationships in the emerging markets we believe will be significant for our future growth.

 And by leveraging our global reach and inspiring people to take small, everyday actions, we believe we can help make a big difference to the world.

 "We cannot close our eyes to the challenges that the world faces.
 Business must make an explicit and positive contribution to addressing them.
 I’m convinced we can create a more equitable and sustainable world for all of us by doing so,” says Unilever's former CEO Paul Polman.
 “But this means that business has to change.
 The Unilever Sustainable Plan is a blueprint for sustainable growth.”

 Our priorities and principles

 Unilever is committed to supporting sustainability and providing our consumers around the world with the products they need to look good, feel good and get more out of life.

 Five key priorities provide the foundation for our brand’s campaigns.
 Read some examples of how different brands are upholding these principles.

 - Our oral care brands Signal and Close-Up encourage children to brush their teeth day and night for optimal dental health.
 We also partner the FDI World Dental Federation, supporting oral health programmes around the world